Trump wants California to let automaker Tesla reopen assembly plant

 California Governor Gavin Newsom on Monday said he had spoken with Musk several days ago and that the Tesla founder’s concerns helped prompt the state to begin its phased reopening of manufacturing last week.

-Late on Monday, health officials in Alameda County said they were aware Tesla had opened beyond the so-called minimum basic operations allowed during lockdown, and had notified the company it could not operate without a county-approved plan.

-In January, Trump told CNBC that Musk is “one of our great geniuses, and we have to protect our genius.”

-States and cities around the United States are experimenting with ways to safely reopen their economies after the coronavirus outbreak shuttered businesses and forced tens of millions of Americans out of work.
-Around the country, major automakers are beginning to reopen plants, with Detroit’s Big Three automakers set to reopen most U.S. plants next week.
+States and cities around the United States are experimenting with ways to reopen their economies safely after the coronavirus outbreak shuttered businesses and forced tens of millions of Americans out of work.

-Robert Reich, who served as U.S. labor secretary under President Bill Clinton, criticized Musk on Twitter Tuesday, saying: “Billionaires who think they’re above the law and risk the lives of workers shouldn’t get away with it.
-Tell @elonmusk to close his factory until health experts say it’s safe.”

 Tesla also has a vehicle plant in Shanghai and is building another in Berlin.
-Its lawsuit on Saturday alleged that Alameda County, where the plant is located, had violated California’s constitution by defying Newsom’s orders allowing manufacturers to reopen.
+Its lawsuit on Saturday alleged that Alameda County had violated California’s constitution by defying Newsom’s orders allowing manufacturers to reopen.

 Newsom’s office did not immediately comment on Tuesday.